rich-iannone/splitr/README.md

 This is what will be set.
 Okay? [y/n]: <y>
 ```

-Also, the function can be used to create a 'species' preset non-interactively:
+Also, the function can be used to create a `species` preset non-interactively:

 ```R
 dispersion_preset_add(type = "species", interactive = FALSE,